-All students are responsible for being familiar with the Code of Ethics of the American Speech-Language-Hearing Association (ASHA), which can be accessed at https://www.asha.org/Code-of-Ethics/, as well as the Practice Guidelines of the New York State Dept. of Education, available through their website at http://www.op.nysed.gov/prof/slpa/speechpracticeguide.htm.InaccordancewithASHA, it is the position of the graduate CSD program that professional competence in providing services to individuals with communication disorders requires cultural competence as well.
-The Program thus supports ASHA's position statement on Cultural Competence in Professional Service Delivery and encourages all students and professional sto use ASHA's Cultural Competence Checklist: Service Delivery.
+All students are responsible for being familiar with the Code of Ethics of the American Speech-Language-Hearing Association (ASHA).
+In accordance with ASHA, it is the position of the graduate CSD program that providing professional services to individuals with communication disorders requires cultural competence, which is supported by Iona's Office of Diversity, Equity, Inclusion, and Belonging.
 In addition, students must possess fundamental sensory/observational, communication, motor, intellectual/cognitive, and social/behavioral abilities that will allow them to acquire the knowledge and skills requisite to the practice of speech-language pathology, to function effectively in a broad variety of clinical situations, and to render competent patient/client care.
-These abilities are described in more detail in the document Essential Functions for Students in the M.S.
-Program in Speech-Language Pathology, available at:
+These abilities are described in more detail in the document Essential Functions' section of this Handbook.

-http://csd.wvu.edu/r/download/148819.
 When working in the Iona University Speech Language, and Hearing Clinic, or in any off-campus clinical site, students are expected to perform all duties in a professional manner and to observe appropriate infection control procedures.
 Accordingly, students are expected to conform to U.S. Centers for Disease Control and Prevention guidelines (http://csd.wvu.edu/r/download/154404) regarding infection prevention and minimum expectations for safe care.